yesoer/peersdb/README.md

 **Issues and Pull Requests** for now will not have any set guidelines.

 As a rule of thumb for **merging** make sure to rebase before doing so.

+# Architecture

+## Replication

+A new peersdb instance could be a root instance.
+The root instance creates a "transactions" orbitdb EventLog store.
+A new non-root instance will start and when it's connected to root it will replicate said store.
+From now on they will replicate via events.
+If a node restarts they will try to load the datastore from disk.